kavao/NaiPrompter/README.md

 ## Installation

-1. Download the extension files
+1. Download and unzip the ZIP file deployed in this repository release.
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the folder containing the extension files